U.S. History Lesson Plans and Resources

 Opposing Views on the Vietnam War

-A high school lesson plan from the Discovery Channel School.
+A high school lesson plan from the Discovery Education.

 The Wall that Inspires Letters to Veterans